bretmullinix/openshift-idm-cluster-on-aws/part5-install-quay/readme.md

-# Installation of OpenShift Cluster on AWS
+# Installation of Quay on AWS

-Last updated: 08.11.2020
+Last updated: 08.13.2020

 ## Purpose